ryanknu/animated-doodle/README.md

 The app uses DynamoDB so that all operations complete in constant time.
 No single request performs more than 3 operations, meaning, the maximum time spent in DynamoDB per request is 45ms.
-This can't be helped locally, but in the could you could deploy DAX to bring this down to a maximum of 4.5 seconds.
+This can't be helped locally, but in the could you could deploy DAX to bring this down to a maximum of 4.5ms (Amazon advertises 10x faster).

 ### "messages" Table